How thinking about yourself differently can change the way you feel about yourself.

 About the Author:

-Bennie Louw BA.Hons (Univ of Stell), Certified Hypnotherapist, NLP, HNLP Practitioner/Coach and Certified Parts Therapy Facilitator.
+Bennie Louw BA.Hons (Univ of Stell), Certified Hypnotherapist, NLP, HNLP Practitioner/Coach and Certified Parts Therapy Facilitator and Change Practitioner.

 Bennie has a passion for motivating people to breakthrough limiting beliefs.
 He can help you discover and get what you want in life.
 As a qualified NLP, HNLP Coach, practitioner and Certified Hypnotherapist he provides an opportunity for change and motivation to succeed.